Lux (Rosalía album): Critical reception

 Rolling Stones Julyssa Lopez gave the album five stars out of five, calling it "a transcendent album that sounds like nothing else in music right now" and "a gorgeous, gutting package that feels like a truly timeless work of art."
 Rolling Stone Brasils Daniela Swidrak gave the album five stars out of five, praising album's ambitious use of language and bold musical direction.
 Rolling Stone Philippiness Elijah Pareño gave the album four stars out of five, calling it "a record that invites you to listen again, and again, until its light fully reveals itself."
 Rolling Stone UKs Will Richards gave the album five stars out of five, calling it "a shocking and sublime left turn" that is "both laser-focused and undefinable."
 Slant Magazines Steve Erickson gave the album four stars out of five, writing that the album is "ambitious, challenging, and provocative" and "rewards patience".
 The Timess Will Hodgkinson gave the album five stars out of five, emphasising it as necessarily a full-attention listen and calling it "a grand cathedral of an album in which familiar themes […] are tackled in a way that is deeply traditional and strikingly original."
 Varietys Thania Garcia referred to the album as a "spiritual odyssey" and wrote that "the instrumentals are as intricate and lush as [Rosalía's] fervent vocal runs".
 Vogue Singapores Shyra Jamal called the album "a fully immersive masterpiece" and "a masterclass in artistry", writing that every song contains several memorable moments and praising Rosalía's "striking" vocals.
 Wonderlands Moira González wrote that the album "turns listening into a sacred experience."

 Lux also attracted the attention of the Prime Minister of Spain Pedro Sánchez, who first praised it on his official X (formerly Twitter) account and later on Radio 3's show Generación Ya.
+The album was also praised by members of the Catholic Church, including Xabier Gómez García, bishop of Sant Feliu de Llobregat, whose diocese includes Rosalía's hometown Sant Esteve Sesrovires.
+Gómez García claimed that some songs were "provocative" but acknowledged that Rosalía "peaks with absolute freedom and without hang-ups about what she feels God to be, and the desire, the thirst (to know God)."
+Cardinal José Tolentino de Mendonça, prefect of the Dicastery for Culture and Education, also praised the album.